LearnWeb3DAO/ICO/README.md

 - We will need to call the `CryptoDevs Contract` that you deployed for your previous level to check for owners of CryptoDev NFT's.
 As we only need to call `tokenOfOwnerByIndex` and `balanceOf` methods, we can create an interface for `CryptoDevs contract` with only these two functions.This way we would save `gas` as we would not need to inherit and deploy the entire `CryptoDevs Contract` but only a part of it.

-- Create a new file inside the `contracts` direactory and call it `ICryptoDevs.sol` and add the following lines
+- Create a new file inside the `contracts` directory and call it `ICryptoDevs.sol` and add the following lines

   ```go
   // SPDX-License-Identifier: MIT